Anmol Kabra

 2020

-- Joined ASAPP as a Research Engineer at the Ithaca Research Lab.
+- Joined ASAPP as a Research Engineer in Ithaca, NY.

 - Graduated from Cornell!